 In 1999, Helen Harrigan, a member of Botanica at the time, passed away.
 Soon thereafter, the organization learned that she had left behind a $1.5 million trust for them to build a botanical garden and conservatory in Louisville.
 While some members of the group felt that the project would be too much to take on, others wanted to see the vision through.
 Helen’s trust (and trust!) has been an inciting factor in the progress we’ve seen these past couple decades.

-In more recent years, Emil and Nancy were huge supporters of WBG.
+In more recent years, Emil and Nancy Graeser were huge supporters of WBG.
 Their family is too.
 In fact, we would not have progressed as far as we have today without their support.
-Sadly, Emil Graeser passed away on December 22, 2018, and Nancy Graeser passed away on January 5, 2019.
+Sadly, Emil passed away on December 22, 2018, and Nancy passed away on January 5, 2019.

 As a child, Emil found an ad for a Bonsai tree in the back of a magazine and sent off for it.
 He was passionate about Bonsai ever since.
-A Japanese garden has been planned for Phase 3 of the project, which will include Bonsai.
+A Japanese garden was originally planned for Phase 3 of the project, which will include Bonsai.
+It has now moved up the timeline to Phase 1D.
 Emil was delighted to know that his dream of a Bonsai garden in Louisville would one day be realized.

-Not only are they responsible for the funding of the Graeser Family Education Center, they introduced George Duthie to the project when he wanted to honor the memory of his wife, Mary Lee.
+Not only are Emil and Nancy responsible for the funding of the Graeser Family Education Center, they introduced George Duthie to the project when he wanted to honor the memory of his wife, Mary Lee.
 The Mary Lee Duthie Gardens will surround the Graeser Family Education Center, a wonderful legacy for the families of these two friends.